mokdevel/DarcMods/DarcMissions/docs/FAQ.md

 # FAQ

+## General
+### Suddenly the mod stopped working/generates errors/behaves oddly/..
+It's possible there was an update and the json files are not compatible with the new version.
+Backup your current ones and then delete the old confs.
+New ones will be created at startup.

 ## Configuration related
 ### Q: The oneline jsons are hard to read/edit
 The one line format comes from AR.
 If you use Notepad++, install JSON tools plugin and then press Ctrl+Alt+Shift+M. The file will look like: https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig.json .
 AR will read the better looking format just fine.